 The MPO will collect, prepare, and present Livability Indicator data as required on p.4.
-This work task is in response to an FHWA directive to the Department on May 2nd, 2012.
+This work task is in response to an FHWA directive to the ALDOT.
 The collected data will be presented in the following planning documents: Long Range or Regional Plan, Transportation Improvement Program, Public Participation Plan, Congestion Management Plan (TMAs only), and the Air Quality Conformity Report (as applicable).
 The data to be provided include: